Do not sign the DOCK RECEIPT until you have inspected the box or crate

 - Take as many photographs of everything as soon as you can and email them to email@example.com.
 The time-stamp on these photograph/emails is critical when filing a damage claim!

-- Note: unless the following procedures are followed correctly and we are notified within ten (10) days, L&L cannot accept any responsibility for the problems that may ensue.
+- Note: unless the following procedures are followed correctly and we are notified within three (3) days, L&L cannot accept any responsibility for the problems that may ensue.
+There are no exceptions to this policy because we cannot control the procedures at shipping companies who have the power to deny claims.

 When Inspecting a Shipment